 The massive, worldwide ransomware attack was stopped by a researcher ‘accidentally’.

-A a young British security researcher, Marcus Hutchins has been credited with stopping the WannaCry ransomware attack from spreading across the globe by accidentally triggering a “kill switch”.
+A young British security researcher, Marcus Hutchins has been credited with stopping the WannaCry ransomware attack from spreading across the globe by accidentally triggering a “kill switch”.
 You can read a detailed version of what happened here at the researcher’s website, MalwareTech.

 This is what he had to say on world’s biggest cyber terrorism – ransomware,